EGER, GRÓF BUTTLER WINERY 2009

-The winery uses only traditional method for processing the grapes, but replaces two of the traditional elements with different techniques: instead of using grapevine containers they collect the grapes in plastic buckets so the fruit does not get damaged.
-For substituting the press they crush the grapes into tubes after removing the stems and leave them there for ripening.
-When it reaches the ideal consistency and alcohol level the wine is put into oak barrels.
+The winery uses only traditional technology for processing the grapes, but replaces two of the conventional tools with different techniques.
+Instead of traditional harvest vessels, the grapes are collected in small plastic boxes, paying special attention to avoid damaging the fruits.
+For substituting the traditional press, the grapes are crushed after removing the stems, and fermented in vats while squeezing.
+When reaching the ideal alcoholic level, the wine is racked into oak barrels to remove the marc.

 Péter Kis, Ákos Dobrányi, Tamás Romhányi, Judit Szász